Specialist Legal Support for

 Step 1: Initial Consultation & Eligibility Review

-We begin by reviewing the victim’s circumstances to assess eligibility for criminal injuries compensation.
+We begin by reviewing the survivor's circumstance (modern slavery) to assess eligibility for criminal injuries compensation.
 This includes a confidential consultation, gathering key facts, and providing clear guidance on next steps.

 02.